About Margot Lake

 - Our lakes are designed so that you enjoy your stay and our fish are protected at the same time.
 Please take time to read these rules.

-- If you arrive at the lake and the previous week’s anglers have left, please do not put any of your belongings into the facilities until they have been cleaned.
+- If you arrive while the previous week’s anglers are still on site, do not use or store belongings in the facilities until cleaning is complete.

 - Maximum of 4 rods per angler, which MUST not be left unattended.
 If your rods are unattended you will be asked to leave without a refund.